Cecilia Vicuña: Exhibitions

 Museums that have exhibited her work include the Museo Nacional de Bellas Artes de Santiago, the Institute of Contemporary Arts (ICA), Art in General, the Whitechapel Art Gallery in London, the Whitney Museum of American Art, the University of California, Berkeley Art Museum, Pérez Art Museum Miami, MoMA, Brooklyn Museum, and the Museum of Fine Art Boston.
 Her work is also displayed in the Cerrillos National Center for Contemporary Art near where she grew up.
 Alongside her quipus, paintings, poetry, and films, there is also documentation of the work she has done with activist groups like Chile's La Tribu, Artists for Democracy in London, and the Heresies Collective.

 In 2017, her work was included in both the Athens and the Kassel sites of documenta 14.
 In 2017, the Contemporary Arts Center New Orleans originated a traveling exhibition entitled Cecilia Vicuña: About To Happen.
 This exhibit was both a "lament and love letter to the sea", featuring washed up debris shaped into sculptures.
 In 2018 the exhibition, "Cecilia Vicuña: Disappeared Quipu," was shown at the Brooklyn Museum (May 18–November 25, 2018) as well as the Museum of Fine Arts Boston (October 20, 2018 – January 21, 2019).
 Combining large strands of wool to make a gigantic quipu with a four channel video projection, Vicuña explored the experience of being separated from one's own culture and language.

-Vicuña is represented by Lehmann Maupin in New York, England & Co. in London, Xavier Hufkens in Brussels and Galeria Patricia Ready in Santiago.
 In 2018, her exhibition La India Contaminada, her first survey exhibition in New York, was shown at Lehmann Maupin and reviewed in Artforum.
 In 2019, the Institute of Contemporary Art at the University of Pennsylvania held the first major solo exhibition of Vicuña's work.
 Also in 2019 her first retrospective, Seehearing the Enlightened Failure was shown at Witte de With Center for Contemporary Art, Rotterdam, Netherlands.

 In 2025, the Smithsonian American Art Museum displayed Cecilia Vicuña: Quipu Viscera, a work it acquired in 2023.